ACaragher/Workout-Manager/README.md

   ## About The Project

-<p>Web application built using Spring Boot (Spring Web, Spring Data JPA, Thymeleaf), MySQL and Google Charts.
+<p>Web application built using Spring Boot (Spring Web, Spring Data JPA, Spring Security, Thymeleaf...), MySQL and Google Charts.
 Allows a user to enter their workout information into the database and to view preivous entries.</p>
 <p>Users can also see various stats and charts generated from their data within the application.</p>
 <br>